 Interest income.
 Interest income consists of interest income earned on cash and cash equivalents and marketable securities.

-Other income (expenses), net.
-Other income (expenses), net primarily consists of gains and losses from foreign currency transactions.
+Other expense, net.
+Other expenses, net primarily consists of gains and losses from foreign currency transactions.

 Interest expense.
 Interest expense consists of interest paid to financial institutions on outstanding balances on our credit facilities.